Granjaja/Granjaja/README.md

 - 👋 Hi, I’m @Granjaja
-- 👀 I’m interested in data science
+- 👀 Interested in data science
-- 🌱 I’m a certified web developer
+- 🌱 Certified web developer
 - 💞️ I’m looking to collaborate on web development and data analysis
 - 📫 How to reach me
           granvilekaranja@gmail.com,